rhyeen/sr_creation_ng2/README.md

 make run-dev
 ```

 You should now have a client-server reachable at localhost:3000.
+Go ahead and access it from your browser.

+You will also need to enable CORS to access the Node.js server.
+I highly recommend using the [CORS Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en).
+After adding it to chrome, simply click on the extension's icon and toggle **Enable cross-origin resource sharing**.
+You will need to make sure to untoggle it to access most other websites, like Facebook and YouTube.

 ## Develop